-- About contains an introduction to the FAIR Wizard and its content to gain quick insight into how it works at a high level. - Application is structured the same way as FAIR Wizard's main menu to quickly find the relevant sections about how to use a specific part of the application. - More contains all additional information related to FAIR Wizard, such as development roadmap, how to develop own content, or how to run own instance.
+- About contains an introduction to the FAIR Wizard and its content to gain quick insight into how it works at a high level.

+- Applications is structured the same way as FAIR Wizard's applications menu, so it is easy to quickly find the relevant sections about how to use a specific part of the application:

+- Data Management Planner

+- Admin Center

+- Integration Hub

+- Reporting

+- More contains all additional information related to FAIR Wizard, such as changelog or development of various extensions.